paulveillard/cybersecurity-gcp/gcp-network-design.md

 ### 6.2.3 CIDR Network Notation

+Google network documentation uses the CIDR network notation.

+> Classless Inter-Domain Routing (CIDR) is a method for allocating IP addresses and for IP routing.
+CIDR notation gives a compact representation of an IP address along with its associated network mask using this form:

 ### 6.2.4 A Basic Cross-Region VPC Network
 ### 6.2.5 Legacy Networks
 ### 6.2.6 Listing Networks